E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 1. Do the exact same steps as for the activation.
 2. Enter in a new map (you can enter or leave a building).
-3. Test that your ACE trigger is disabled (pressing L+R shouldn't do anything), and then you can save.
+3. Test that your ACE trigger is disabled (pressing R shouldn't do anything), and then you can save.